 Mr. Alemanni has been recognized as an "IP Star" in 2018 and the five years immediately preceding by Managing Intellectual Property magazine.
-He was recognized by The Best Lawyers in America® in 2018 for Patent Law.
+He was recognized by The Best Lawyers in America® in 2018 and 2019 for Patent Law.
 Mr. Alemanni was recommended by Legal 500 US in 2017 in the area of Patent Prosecution.

 Represented Patent Owner in Inter Partes Review.
 Dispute favorably settled and dismissed prior to deadline to file a Preliminary Response.
 Sumitomo Chemical Company, Ltd. v.
 Celgard, LLC, No. 3:12-cv-00122 (W.D.N.C., filed Feb.
 22, 2013).

 Kilpatrick Townsend successfully instituted an inter partes review of U.S. Patent No. 8,590,838, titled “Aircraft Interior Lavatory,” against B/E Aerospace.
 We obtained a final holding of invalidity of 29 of 33 challenged claims.
 United States Patent and Trademark Office Patent Trial and Appeal Board, Case Number IPR2014-00727.

 Served as lead counsel and prevailed on behalf of Petitioner Google Inc. in two inter partes reviews challenging the validity of patents related to processing and transmitting digital content.
 The PTAB ruled in favor of Google, finding all challenged claims in both proceedings unpatentable.
 PTAB Case Numbers IPR2015-00806 and IPR2015-00807.